drghirlanda/alex/Docs/AlexManual.md

 do not overlap when displayed simultaneously).
 Compounding of USs may also be used to present a combination of a visual and auditory US.

+<a name="stimulus-superposition"></a>

+## Superposition of stimuli

+Visual stimuli are added to the screen in the order they appear in the `Stimuli.csv` file.
+This means that, should some stimuli overlap on the screen, those defined *later* will be displayed *on top* of those defined earlier, obscuring them partly or wholly.

 <a name="background-stimuli"></a>

-# Background stimuli
+## Stimuli that are always present during a phase

-It is sometimes desirable to have a particular stimulus present at all times during one or more experimental phases, for example as a background on which others are superimposed.
-A stimulus with the name "Background" followed by the name of a phase (from `Phases.csv`) will be displayed for the entire duration of that phase.
-Different phases can have different backgrounds.
-In the `Stimuli.csv` file, a background stimulus must be defined **before** the stimuli one wants to superimpose on the background, otherwise the background will actually be displayed on top of other stimuli, potentially obscuring the,.
+It is sometimes desirable to have a stimulus or combination of stimuli present at all times, including inter-stimulus intervals, for example as a background on which others are superimposed.
+A stimulus whose name starts with "Background" followed by the name of a phase will be displayed for the entire duration of that phase.
+You can define many such stimuli, e..g, `BackgroundPhase1-1` and `BackgroundPhase1-2`.

-Note that, despite their name, background stimuli do not need to cover the whole screen or even be large.
-They can be any stimulus one wishes to display throughout a particular experimental phase, including sounds and texts.
+**Note:** The rules for stimulus superposition for always-present stimuli are the same as for other stimuli, see [Superposition of stimuli](#stimulus-superposition).
+This means that if you want to use a stimulus as a backdrop for other stimuli, you have to define the stimulus before all those that are intended to appear on top of it.
+If the order is incorrect, the intended backdrop will instead obscure the other stimuli.

 <a name="responses"></a>